eigerco/polka-storage/docs/src/background.md

 The generation of these proofs do not require special hardware features like trusted platform modules — you can generate a proof using your CPU, however, you will need a GPU if you want to generate proofs for larger files in practical time.

-In Filecoin, uploaded files (or deals) are combined into sectors, which the zero knowledge proofs are based on (and [directed acyclic graphs](https://www.youtube.com/watch?v=8_9ONpyRZEI), but we’re not covering that here); at this point Merkle trees are built over the original file, and the final sector, both in its unsealed and sealed state; the root of each tree is then used when constructing the replication proof, similarly, the root of the sealed sector is used for the proofs of storage over time.
+In Filecoin, uploaded files (or deals) are combined into sectors, which the zero knowledge proofs are based on (and [directed acyclic graphs](https://www.youtube.com/watch?v=8_9ONpyRZEI), but we’re not covering that here).
+At this point Merkle trees are built over the original file and the final sector, both in its unsealed and sealed state.
+The root of each tree is then used when constructing the replication proof, similarly, the root of the sealed sector is used for the proofs of storage over time.

 Proof validation requires fewer resources than the generation step, enabling us to verify the storage proofs inside the Polkadot runtime.
 Their small size translates to less stress on the network; for example, Filecoin proofs can go from 192 bytes to a few KB in size, in comparison, a 1080p video frame, encoded using H.264 will be between 100 and 500 KB — note that video will usually be streamed at 24 frames per second or higher, the proof size pales in comparison!